-This includes website-ready destination content, accessibility-focused visitor information, and editorial features produced on assignment.
-All content is created for professional publication and tailored to the client’s audience, brand voice, and communication goals.
+All content is tailored to the client’s audience, brand voice, and communication goals.

 Photography is integrated as part of the storytelling, providing practical, authentic imagery that supports planning and expectation management.

-My talks clarify what accessibility and inclusion mean in practice, who benefits, and why inclusive thinking is both good business and good visitor experience.
+It clarifies what accessibility and inclusion mean in practice, who benefits, and why inclusive thinking is both good business and good visitor experience.
 I focus on realistic ways organisations can improve communication, confidence, and accessibility over time.

 Queenstown – Where Accessibility Meets Adventure in New Zealand’s South Island.